frakern/barbershop/README.md

 Use the command `barbershop <officer name> <portrait id>`

 `<officer name>` Can be either the full name, first name, or last name of the officer.
+Use `player` to change the player portrait.

 `<portrait id>` is the filename of the portrait you want to change to.

-ex. `barbershop Ultra Deimos portrait_diktat07` `barbershop Deneb portrait29`
+ex. `barbershop Ultra Deimos portrait_diktat07` `barbershop player portrait29`

 Look for the filenames in mod folders as well as in `starsector-core/graphics/portraits`.